jusce17/runtimecheck/README.md

 # Runtimecheck

-Forked from the [Time-Logger](https://github.com/ishaansharma7/Time-Logger) Runtimecheck is an efficient Python library to help you quickly measure your functions's running time on a jupyter noetbook
+Originally Forked from the [Time-Logger](https://github.com/ishaansharma7/Time-Logger) Runtimecheck is an efficient Python library to help you quickly measure your functions's running time on a jupyter noetbook